 I advocate for women in ministry because godly women have vital contributions to make to the ministry and mission of the church today, some in the capacity of leadership.

 I advocate for women in ministry because the scope and effectiveness of the ministry and mission of the church is diminished and reduced when gifted women are prevented from full participation in church-life, and are prohibited from using their God-given talents.
-My advocacy for women in ministry has nothing to do with the broader Australian culture.
+My advocacy for women in ministry has little to do with being influenced by the broader Australian culture.

 Here are links to longer articles about the culture of church and the ministry of women in the very early church.